andremanns/Modelling-the-Abundance-of-UK-Butterflies/README.md

 <p align='left'><image src='images/project_background/logo.png' width=300></p>

 ## 2. Data Sourcing & Project Data
-Data for the project was acquired by accessing the UKBMS (UK Butterfly Monitoring Scheme) ecological survey data, made available by the UKCEH (UK Centre for Ecology and Hydrology) [3].
-Two datasets were used: ‘site indices 2023’, and ‘site location data 2023’.
-Before, the analysis, both datasets were cleaned and joined (see table 2a) in Python to form the master dataset used throughout the project.
+Data for the project was acquired by accessing the UKBMS (UK Butterfly Monitoring Scheme) ecological survey data, made available by the UKCEH (UK Centre for Ecology and Hydrology).
+Two datasets were used: ‘site indices 2023’, and ‘site location data 2023’ [3].
+Before the analysis, both datasets were cleaned and joined (see table 2a) in Python to form the master dataset used throughout the project.

 <p align='left'><image src='images/project_background/data_structure.png' width=500></p>